rodneyshupe/Cookbook/Recipes/SoupsAndStews/SmokyPancettaSweetOnionAndGreenLentilSoup.rst

 Ingredients
 -----------

 - 4 tablespoon extra virgin olive oil
 - sea salt
 - fresh cracked pepper
 - 1 onion, chopped
 - 12 litres chicken stock
-- 10 1/2 oz green lentils, canned
+- 10 1/2 ounces green lentils, canned
-- 9 oz pancetta, diced
+- 9 ounces pancetta, diced
 - 2 tablespoon Flat leaf parsley, chopped

 Directions
 ----------

-1. In a large saucepan, heat 3 tbsp.
-Olive oil, add onions, saute and season.
+1. In a large saucepan, heat 3 tablespoons Olive oil, add onions, saute and season.
 2. Add the stock and bring to a boil, add the lentils, and turn down to a simmer, season.
 3. In a separate sauce pan, fry the pancetta until crispy, add to the soup.